stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

     return new RenderTask(swapchain, buffers::get, presentation.queue());
 }
 ```

-Note that the render task is still tightly coupled to the command buffer, in a later chapter we will factor out the management of the rendering sequence.

 Finally we factor out the rotation logic into another task and delete the original code: